Skip to main content

 What are Pre-Post Results in Statsig?

-Pre-Post Results is an analysis mode for Feature Gates in Statsig that allows you to measure the impact of feature rollouts when a traditional A/B comparison isn't possible.
-By comparing key metrics before and after a feature gate is rolled out to 100% of users, you can identify the directional impact of your features in production.
+Pre-Post Results is an analysis mode for Feature Gates in Statsig that allows you to roughly estimate the impact of feature rollouts when a traditional A/B testing isn't possible.
+By comparing key metrics before and after a feature gate is rolled out from 0% to 100% of users, you can identify the directional impact of your features in production.

-- Infrastructure changes - Backend improvements or technical features that affect all users by nature
+• Infrastructure changes - Backend improvements or technical features that affect all units/pods/users and cannot be partially rolled out

-- Retroactive analysis - Understanding the impact of features that were already rolled out without experiments
+• Retroactive analysis - Understanding the rough impact of features that were already rolled out without experiments

-- Regulatory or ethical features - Changes that can't ethically be withheld from a control group
+• Regulatory or ethical features - Changes that can't be withheld from a control group

 When does Statsig calculate Pre-Post Results?